stormpath/stormpath.github.io/source/python/product-guide/index.markdown

        "expires_in":3600
     }

-Notice that we used the same `app.authenticate` method for Basic auth and for getting the Bearer token.
+Notice that we used the same `authenticator.authenticate` method for Basic auth and for getting the Bearer token.
 This works because the SDK will check the body of the request while doing Basic auth and if it finds the correct `grant_type` it will authenticate the request and attach the `token` to the result in one go.
+Instead of `ApiRequestAuthenticator`, you can also use `OAuthRequestAuthenticator` or
+`OAuthClientCredentialsRequestAuthenticator` for getting the Bearer token. `OAuthRequestAuthenticator` handles API key for access token exchanges and authenticates OAuth2 access tokens. `OAuthClientCredentialsRequestAuthenticator` authenticates a request based on API key credentials, and if valid returns an access token.
+These two authenticators cannot be used for Basic auth.

-The `allowed_scopes` parameter has a twofold meaning here, for token generation it represents all the scopes that the developer can request, ie. all the valid scopes for that particular Stormpath Application.
+The `scopes` parameter has a twofold meaning here, for token generation it represents all the scopes that the developer can request, ie. all the valid scopes for that particular Stormpath Application.
 The second use-case is documented below.